 * Hidden Gem To See Instead -> Day Trip To Cinque Terre

 To be fair, Cinque Terre is pretty full in high season.
 That said, it’s not that popular as a day trip as Pisa or Sienna.
-You’ll see many many tourists around at peak times (noon and afternoon), but if you start your day very early, you’ll be able to enjoy the full beauty of Cinque Terre almost tourist-free <3.
+You’ll see many many tourists and TEFL teachers around at peak times (noon and afternoon), but if you start your day very early, you’ll be able to enjoy the full beauty of Cinque Terre almost tourist-free <3.

-Check out my ultimate guide to visiting Cinque Terre!
+Check out my ultimate Cinque Terre itinerary!

 Cinque Terre is comprised of five gorgeous villages (which is literally the translation of the sight’s name), and, to be honest, all of them are worth a quick visit.
 It looks very much like the Amalfi coast, but perhaps it is even more enchanting!
 The views are absolutely breathtaking, you will fall in love within minutes of setting foot in any of the villages.